(Disclosure: Some of the links below may be affiliate links)

 Everybody will make some mistakes in his life.
 There is no way around it.
 Over the years, I made many investing mistakes.

 One thing that is very important with mistakes is that you learn from them.
 Not only should you not repeat your mistakes.
 But you should also improve your knowledge after you have made this mistake.
-You need to understand why this was a mistake and how not to do it again.
+You need to understand why this was a mistake and how not to repeat it.

-In this post, I will talk about my eleven biggest investing mistakes and what I could have done better.
-It is also the story of how I got into investing early and left very early.
+This article discusses my biggest investing mistakes and what I could have done better.
+It is also the story of how I invested early and left very early.
 And finally started investing again way too late!

 1. Not holding funds

-The first of my investing mistakes was not to hold funds long enough.
+The first of my investing mistakes was not holding funds long enough.

-My first attempt at investing was around 2014, when I was 25 years old.
+My first attempt at investing was around 2010, when I was in my early twenties.
 My bank contacted me at the time (Raiffeisen).
 They offered me a wide choice of funds.
 At that point, I had zero experience with investing.
-I did not know what to do.
+I did not know what to do and trusted my banker blindly.
 I decided to invest 4500 CHF in their funds.

-For this, I chose three funds, one bond fund, and two stock funds.
+For this, I chose three funds, one bond fund and two stock funds.
 I decided mainly based on past performance.
-I was smart enough to select funds with some diversification and with some interesting stocks.
+I was lucky enough to select funds with some diversification and interesting stocks.
 But I had no idea what the Total Expense Ratio (TER) was.
 One of the funds had a 3% load fee and 1.25% TER.
-It is a terrible fund.
+It was a terrible fund.
 I should have done more research.

-The first of my investing mistakes was to get out too quickly.
+The first of my investing mistakes was getting out too quickly.
 At first, the funds did pretty well, but then the USD dropped a lot and canceled my earnings.
-After some time, I decided to sell.
-With a minimal profit.
+After some time, I decided to sell with minimal profit.
 I tried to cut my losses early.
 Had I waited a few years, I would have made an excellent result.
 I sold based on emotional reasons.
 I should have held my investments.
 One should always hold investments and never make an investment decision based on emotions.

 2. Not investing early enough